brandur/sorg/content/drafts/postgres-sortsupport.md

 contents of abbreviated keys would often show equality, in which cases Postgres would often have to fall back to the authoritative comparator.
-In effect, by adding SortSupport we would have just added an additional comparison that wasn't there before.
+In effect, by adding SortSupport we would have just added a useless additional comparison that wasn't there before.

-To protect against the possibility of that performance regression, SortSupport has a mechanism for aborting abbreviated key conversion.
+To protect against performance regression, SortSupport has a mechanism for aborting abbreviated key conversion.
 If the data set is found to be below a certain cardinality threshold, Postgres stops abbreviating, reverts any keys that it had already abbreviated, and disables further abbreviation for the sort.

 Cardinality is estimated with the help of [HyperLogLog][hyperloglog], an algorithm that estimates the